fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

-The *W3C Web Identity Credential Working Group* will develop recommendation-track specifications defining an API that allows websites to request a federated identity credential or assertion with the purpose of authenticating a user and/or requesting a set of claims in a compatible way OIDC or SAML.
+The *W3C Web Identity Credential Working Group* will develop recommendation-track specifications defining an API that allows websites to request a federated identity credential or assertion with the purpose of authenticating a user and/or requesting a set of claims compatible with OIDC and SAML (specifically the [SP initiated Web Browser SSO profile](http://docs.oasis-open.org/security/saml/v2.0/saml-profiles-2.0-os.pdf)).

 |                      |                                                                                                                                                                                                                                                                                                                                 |